Tortoise-Esprit/xxx/_posts/2025-05-18-first-post.md

 I spend much of my time reading and thinking about clinical work.
 Psychopathology, I believe, cannot be discussed without philosophy and the humanities.
 Philosophy isn’t just a supplement—it is a method that shapes the field itself.

-**Why are philosophy and contemporary thought necessary for understanding psychopathology?**
+<strong>Why are philosophy and contemporary thought necessary for understanding psychopathology?</strong>

 It’s very difficult to give a clear answer to that.
 But when we ask: What counts as illness?
 What is normal?
 What does it mean to be normal?—it is philosophy that helps us think through such questions.